 Website design starts with understanding the customer journey and defining the navigation of the site.
 Some agencies separate navigation as CX functionality, but we like to work across creative and development disciplines to ensure everyone is on the same page.
 Designers then work on the UI, incorporating design and brand identity into new page layouts, including creating distinctive dynamic states.
 On completion of the build phase, our designers then finesse each page of the website.

-CONSIDERATIONS FOR DESIGN WHEN PLANNING A NEW WEBSITE OR REFRESH
+DESIGN CONSIDERATIONS FOR A NEW WEBSITE

 We have an internal 'web designer' and various skill sets, but I am not sure they will bring me something new?